catberry/catberry/docs/index.md

 **[↑ back to top](#table-of-contents)**

 # Isomorphic/Universal applications
-TL,DR; of some of the immediate benefits solved by isomorphic/universal applications:
+TL;DR of some of the immediate benefits solved by isomorphic/universal applications:

 * _Search-engine crawlable single page application_ -- the same page can be rendered as easily on the server as in the browser.
 * _*D.R.Y* templating & logic_ -- since universal modules are written only once and in JavaScript, you never have to repeat yourself or maintain the same logic in two separate code-bases.